 SSD drives use non-volatile memory, meaning that it can retain data even without power.
 NAND is the type of flash memory used and you can find some different types of NAND memory inside different SSD drives.
 NAND cells are not designed to last forever, as a result, they have a limited number of write cycles.

-- MLC (Multi Level Cell) – MLC is cheaper, but it’s also slower and has a shorter lifespan, being capable of less Program/Erase cycles.
+- MLC (Multi Level Cell) – MLC is cheaper, but it’s also slower and has a shorter lifespan, being capable of fewer Program/Erase cycles.
 Its power consumption is higher than SLC.
-MLC flash is preferred by most manufacturer brands for consumer SSDs for it’s lower costs.
+MLC flash is preferred by most manufacturer brands for consumer SSDs for its lower costs.

 - eMLC (Enterprise Multi Level Cell) – eMLC is a type of MLC (Multi Level Cell) optimized for enterprise use.
 It offers better performance and more read/write data life cycles.
 Its cost is lower than SLC being a great cheaper alternative to it.

 - TLC (Triple Level Cell) – TLC SSDs write three bits to each cell.
 They are the most common type of SSD.
 TLC has the lowest cost per GB, also with lower write speeds and fewer Program/Erase cycles.
 It is the cheapest form of flash memory to manufacture and as the result is the most widespread in the low-end sector of the home market.
 Despite being the least durable type of memory, you can still expect a TLC SSD to last several years of intensive use.